political-analysis/what-is-rationality/what-is-rationality.md

 # The Tao of Rationality

 Rationality is not a natural state of the human mind.
-It's a state which is achieved through hard and determined effort, which needs to be pointed in the right directions.
+It's a state which is achieved through hard and determined effort towards the right kinds of goals.
 It's a state which is never perfectly achieved.
 One is never finished in the development of one's rationality.
 It's a life-long learning experience, a path not a destination.